Know Place to See in Nepal

 This Buddhist monastery has a huge image of Lord Buddha beside several other artistic statuses.

-The Krishan Mandir is known as stone temple because made by stone, which was built by King Siddi Narasingh Mallain the 16th century.
-The temple shows influences of Mughal architecture.
+The Krishan Mandir is known as a stone temple because made of stone, It was built by King Siddi Narasingh Mallain in the 16th century.
+The temple shows the influences of Mughal architecture.
 It lies opposite the palace.
 The temple is in the form of a Shikara style.
 There are scenes from the Mahabaratha and Ramayana adorning the walls of this temple.

 • The Palace Complex.